 It is highly recommended to plan some additional days in Pokhara to enjoy the best of your holiday!
-In this incredible city, you can paraglide, bungee jump and do boating on Phewa Lake.
-Visit the Gupteshwur cave or go shopping in the shopping district of New Road.
-Be sure to bring battery adapters during the trek to make sure that your cameras are always fully charged and enjoy one of the most beautiful treks in Nepal the Annapurna Base Camp trek.
+In this incredible city, you can paraglide, bungee jump, and go boating on Phewa Lake.
+Also, visit the Gupteshwur cave or go shopping in the shopping district of New Road.
+Be sure to bring battery adapters during the trek to ensure that your cameras are always fully charged and enjoy one of the most beautiful treks in Nepal, the Annapurna Base Camp trek.

 The Annapurna Circuit Trek

-As third of the five best Himalayan Treks in Nepal, the Annapurna Circuit Trek is quite rewarding with over 100 different mountain views.
+A third of the five best Himalayan Treks in Nepal, the Annapurna Circuit Trek is quite rewarding, with over 100 different mountain views.
 This 16 day Annapurna Circuit Trek heads in a circuit from east to west over the northern Annapurna Himalayas.
-A bit harder than the other two treks due to it having more trekking days and the crossing of the Thorang La Mountain Pass (5,416m).
-During the Annapurna Circuit Trek 3 mountains over 8,000m come in view; the Annapurna I (8,901m), Dhaulagiri (8,167m), and Manaslu (8,163m) and some other notable mountains are; Tilichio Peak (7,134m), Mt Lamjung Himal (6,983m), Mt Annapurna II (7,937m), Mt Annapurna III (7,555m), Mt Annapurna IV (7,525m), Pisang Peak (6,091m), Mt.
+It was a bit harder than the other two treks due to it having more trekking days and crossing the Thorang La Mountain Pass (5,416m).
+During the Annapurna Circuit Trek, three mountains over 8,000m come into view; the Annapurna I (8,901m), Dhaulagiri (8,167m), and Manaslu (8,163m) and some other notable mountains are; Tilichio Peak (7,134m), Mt Lamjung Himal (6,983m).
+As like above view, the rest of things can see Mt Annapurna II (7,937m), Mt Annapurna III (7,555m), Mt Annapurna IV (7,525m), Pisang Peak (6,091m), Mt.
 Nilgiri (7,061m), Chulu East Peak (6,584m), and the Chulu West Peak (6,419m).
-Interesting about the Annapurna Circuit is that this trek is also overlapping with at least 3 other treks, as a continuation of the Manaslu Trek, with a visit to Tilicho Lake (Annapurna Circuit Tilicho Lake Trek)or as entry and exit point for the Nar Phu Valley.
+Interesting about the Annapurna Circuit is that this trek also overlaps with at least three other treks, as a continuation of the Manaslu Trek, with a visit to Tilicho Lake (Annapurna Circuit Tilicho Lake Trek)or as entry and exit point for the Nar Phu Valley.

-The route of the Annapurna Circuit Trek has been developed over many years and while most villages are made accessible by road, there are still of trail paths that take you deeper in the Himalayas.
+The route of the Annapurna Circuit Trek has been developed over many years, and while most villages are made accessible by road, there are still trail paths that take you deeper in the Himalayas.
 It all starts with a long drive from Kathmandu to Besishar and a jeep transfer to Bhulbhule.
-From here the circuit trek around Annapurna begins following the trail north towards Chame.
-Now the trail heads west wards towards the big Himalayan settlement of Manang north of the Annapurna Massif.
-From Manang an excursion can be made to Tilicho Lake but adds a few days on your itinerary.
+From here, the circuit trek around Annapurna begins following the trail north towards Chame.
+Now the trail heads westwards towards the significant Himalayan settlement of Manang north of the Annapurna Massif.
+From Manang, an excursion can be made to Tilicho Lake but adds a few days to your itinerary.
 The standard route goes from Manang towards the Thorang La Pass.
 This mountain pass is the highest point of the trek and leads you to the western side of the Annapurna Mountains to the pilgrimage site of Muktinath.
-On the last day of trekking following the Kali Gandaki River to Jomsom a small city at the foot of Mt.
+On the last day of trekking following the Kali Gandaki River to Jomsom, a small city at the foot of Mt.
 Nilgiri.
-Jomsom has a domestic airport and to finish the Annapurna Circuit Trek a short flight takes you to Pokhara and ultimately back to Kathmandu.
-In order to fully enjoy and experience this amazing Annapurna Circuit Trek it is advices to be mentally and physically prepared.
-Adventure, culture and some of the best Himalayan views make the Annapurna Circuit Trek a good choice as one of the five best Himalayan Treks in Nepal!
+Jomsom has a domestic airport, and to finish the Annapurna Circuit Trek, a short flight takes you to Pokhara and ultimately back to Kathmandu.
+To fully enjoy and experience this fantastic Annapurna Circuit Trek, it is advised to be mentally and physically prepared.
+Adventure, culture, and some of the best Himalayan views make the Annapurna Circuit Trek a good choice as one of Nepal's five best Himalayan Treks!